betty-van/100-days-of-code/r1-log.md

   - Added Quikchat to my portfolio website

 ## Day 47: 12-6-19
+  - No programming, prepping for backpacking

 ## Day 48: 12-7-19
+  - Out in wilderness backpacking, no programming

 ## Day 49: 12-8-19
+  - Back from trip, finished Full Stack Open part 2a exercises

 ## Day 50: 12-9-19